Do we not see?

 Surrenders to the rains and howling winds that come to pass?

-Have we not marvelled as hatchlings chipped their eggs when good and ready?
+Have we not watched as hatchlings chipped their eggs when good and ready?

-Did we not then weep for worms who helped those chicks grow strong and steady?
+Have we not wept for worms who helped those chicks grow strong and steady?

-Did we not watch them flutter, trying bravely to take flight,
+Have we not marvelled as chicks fluttered, trying bravely to take flight,

 while garden cats awaited them below, as though by right?

-Do we pour blame upon the bird who flies too soon,
+Did we pour blame upon the bird who flew too soon,

-and falls to its own fate, watched only by the silent moon?
+and fell to its own fate, watched only by the silent moon?

-Do we applaud, then, the daisy that blooms brightly toward the sun,
+Do we applaud the daisy that blooms brightly toward the sun,

 while others drop their petals, their blooming days all done?